Jaclyn Corin

 Corin was included in Time magazine's 100 Most Influential People of 2018.

 Education and shooting

-As a student attending the Marjory Stoneman Douglas High School, Jaclyn Corin was the junior class president at the time of the deadly shooting in 2018.
-Her close friends Joaquin Oliver and Jaime Guttenberg were killed in the shooting; she had once tutored the 19-year-old alleged gunman and former student of the school, Nikolas Cruz.
+As a student attending Marjory Stoneman Douglas High School, Jaclyn Corin was the junior class president at the time of the deadly shooting in 2018.
+Her friend Jaime Guttenberg was killed in the shooting; she had once tutored the 19-year-old alleged gunman and former student of the school, Nikolas Cruz.
 During the shooting, Corin was locked in a room with other classmates for several hours, emerging with hands up as instructed by the police SWAT units.